Analyzing the payment result

 - HTML should not be visible on the page.

-Access to images or CSS may slow down the exchange between the payment gateway and the merchant website.
+Access to images or CSS may slow down the exchange between the payment platform and the merchant website.

 Furthermore, the payment gateway systematically reads the 512 first characters returned by the merchant website.These characters can be viewed in the transaction history.